Joomla Developer Manual

 <packager>Clifford E Ford</packager>

-<description><![CDATA[Scottish Gaelic translation created by openai.com]]></description>
+<description><![CDATA[Scottish Gaelic language pack with translation by openai.com]]></description>

 <blockChildUninstall>true</blockChildUninstall>